markogresak/js-to-tsx/README.md

 Renaming script when using `-r`:

   - ``'mv "$1" `sed -re "s/\.js(x)?$/\.ts\1/g" <<< "$1"\`'``: Command `sed` (stream editor) is used to replace matching regex `\.js(x)?$` (`.js` or `.jsx` at end of string) with `.ts(x)`, where the `x` is only added if it existed in old extension.

-Since this code is changing your file names and might not work correctly, **make sure to use source control or back up your work before running the script**.

 # Contributing